arnaudduval/yeti/docs/source/future/design.rst

 the matrix ``C`` such that the active B-spline basis functions on that element are a linear combination (via ``C``) of the standard Bernstein polynomials on a local ``[0, 1]`` (or ``[0,1]^ndim``, via Kronecker products of the 1D operators) reference element.
-It operates on the same :class:`~yeti_iga.future.bspline.Patch`/ :class:`~yeti_iga.future.bspline.BSpline` data structures as the rest of the module, but it is not load-bearing for the multipatch assembly workflow described above — it exists to provide an alternate, per-element basis representation (e.g. for export/interop with finite-element-style tools or alternate assembly strategies), independent of patch sharing or refinement propagation.
+Results are returned as :class:`~yeti_iga.future.bspline.BezierElementND` instances — plain data containers each holding the extraction matrix ``C``, the indices of the active B-spline functions, and the span (element) index — iterated over all non-degenerate elements of the patch.
+It operates on the same :class:`~yeti_iga.future.bspline.Patch`/:class:`~yeti_iga.future.bspline.BSpline` data structures as the rest of the module, but it is not load-bearing for the multipatch assembly workflow described above — it exists to provide an alternate, per-element basis representation (e.g. for export/interop with finite-element-style tools or alternate assembly strategies), independent of patch sharing or refinement propagation.

 Worked example
 ------------------